 Empower staff to voice their views and involve everyone in defining – and implementing – what sustainability means for the company.

 Lizzie has recently won a Points of Light award from the Prime Minister, and has been named Inspiration of the Year by Stylist’s Remarkable Women Awards.
-Both were awarded for her work through Plastic Patrol.
+Both were awarded for her work through Planet Patrol.